natebosch/vim-lsc/README.md

 default mappings) to request hover text and show it in a preview window.
 Override the direction of the split by setting `g:lsc_preview_split_direction` to either `'below'` or `'above'`.

+### Code Actions (experimental)

+While this is still experimental it is opt-in.
+Add `let g:lsc_enable_apply_edit = v:true` to allow edits to files (since these are the most likely result of code actions).
+Call `LSClientFindCodeActions` (`ga` if using the default mappings) to look for code actions available at the cursor location.

+Support is very limited for now.
+Edits can only be applied in the active buffer to prevent.